jeanfeydy/geomloss/doc/index.rst

 of these algorithms on the GPU, please contact me!

-Most importantly, the divergences provided here are all suitable for measure-fitting applications: they are **symmetric** and **positive definite**.
+The divergences implemented here are all **symmetric**, **positive definite** and therefore suitable for measure-fitting applications.
 For positive input measures :math:`\alpha` and :math:`\beta`, our :math:`\text{Loss}` functions are such that